 This is an exploded view of a rafter foot and seat on a plate – a rafter seat housing.

-Here you can see the plate with post below.
-And the rafter with a notch cut into the back side of the plate for the rafter foot to sit on.
+Here, you can see the plate with the post below.
+The rafter with a notch cut into the back side of the plate for the rafter’s foot to sit on.

 The toe of the rafter has been trimmed to the outside edge of the plate.

-The location of the birds mouth cut on the rafter is important to prevent the rafter from splitting.
+The location of the bird’s mouth cut on the rafter is essential to prevent the rafter from splitting.

 Care has to be taken to account for timber shrinkage when cutting this joint.